jrussbautista/gatsby-portfolio/content/projects/easy-recipe/index.md

 type: 'web'
 ---

-A cookbook like website for anyone who wants to create and share their recipe in the world.
+A cookbook website for anyone who wants to create and share their recipe in the world.
+It features user authentication, view, create and share recipes.